johndoe31415/tdptk/README.md

 ![3D Rendering of G-Code](https://raw.githubusercontent.com/johndoe31415/tdptk/master/doc/rendering_g.png)

 ## Disclaimer
 I own a Bresser Rex -- this is essentially a FlashForge Adventurer 3 (also sold as the "Monoprice Voxel").
 All of my development has been tested with that printer.
 While I do have included some support for features which my printer obviously doesn't have (like dual extruders), I have no way to test those.

+## Dependencies
+tdptk requires Python3 and mako.
+If you want to 3D render things, you also need POV-ray and ImageMagick installed.
+For the "model-estimate" functionality you need scipy.
+For the "model-plot" functionality you need Bokeh.
+Both "model-estimate" and "model-plot" facilities will simply not appear when scipy/Bokeh are not installed, but the remaining functionality of tdptk will still work.

 ## License
 GNU GPL-3.